Cloufish/Awesome-Worldwide-ITSecurity-Specialists/contributing.md

 ## Adding to the List

 - Fork this project
-- Please add the content to the `README.md` and `tools.md`.
+- Please add the content to the `README.md`.
 Make also sure that:
 * The links are only with **Youtube channels or Twitch channels**
 - Submit a pull request.